janwatever/gamedesignBA/Documentation/ProcessDocumentation.md

-# Project Description
+# Abstract
 This project is my attempt at implementing outmersive elements highlighted in my thesis to showcase the practical usage of the term and consoildating it into a short narrative puzzle game.
 The game would touch upon two aspects of outmersion: mechanical outmersion and fictional outmersion.
 The main goal is to have players contemplate and critically analyze the game beyond the game itself.

 # Process Documentation
 ## 16 April 2025 - The beginning
 ***
-It all started with a late night rush of desperation to come with ideas to present for a meeting with advisors that prompted me to begin furiously scribbling down the first things in my head.
+It all started with a late night rush of desperation to come up with ideas to present for a meeting with advisors that prompted me to begin furiously scribbling down the first things in my head.

 ![initial scribbles](DocumentationImages/InitialScribbles.jpg)